May is Melanoma and Skin Cancer Awareness Month

 Skin experts say it’s more important to use enough sunscreen and apply it frequently.
 They recommend using about a full shot glass every couple of hours.

-I have lots more information about SPF and sunscreens in a previous post, Be informed—What is SPF?
+I have lots more information about SPF and sunscreens in a previous post, How to choose the best sunscreen.

 Avoid tanning beds